 The officers of this Association shall be a President, a President-elect, a Secretary, a Treasurer, and six (6) Directors.

 A. Eligibility for President-Elect.
 To be eligible for the office of president-elect, a member shall:

-1. have served as an elected member of the Board of Directors of this Association for at least one term.
+1. have served as an elected member of the Board of Directors of this Association for at least one year.

-2. have served as an elected member of the Board of Directors within the past four years.
+2. have served as an elected member of the Board of Directors within the past six years.

 B. Eligibility for Secretary, Treasurer.
 To be eligible for the office of Secretary or Treasurer, the candidate must have served one term as a member of the Board of Directors.

 C. Eligibility for Directors.
 To be eligible for the office of a Director, a member shall be an active certified or active recertified member of the Association.

 D. Limitations on Eligibility.
 A member shall not hold any office in this Association while serving as an officer or board member of the AANA.
 In the event that an officer or member of the Board of Directors of this Association accepts a position in the AANA the term of office held in this Association shall automatically be vacated.

 Officers shall be elected annually by mail ballot or electronic transmission, and all officers shall assume their duties at the close of the Annual Fall meeting.

 A. The President-elect shall be elected for a term of one (1) year or until their successors are elected and shall not be eligible for re-election for a consecutive term to the same office.
 At the completion of the term of President-